luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Other software requirements and versions that are used for this project can be found in `requirements.txt` file of our Github Repository which is linked in the [Replication Package](#replication-package) section.

-## Analysis
-### Exploratory Analysis
-Violin + Box plots, expect the shape and outliers of the data.

-### Normality
-After the measurements are taken, it is important to ensure that data is normal.
-To measure normality, Shapiro-Wilk's test was performed.
-If the results do not assume normality, the points of data, deviating by more than 1.5 x IQR (Inter-quartile range) [^outlier-detection] from the mean were excluded and the Shapiro-Wilk's test was conducted again.
-If the results still did not indicate normality, the experiment was repeated.

-### Statistical Significance
-Group differences were evaluated using the Welch’s t-test, which does not assume equal variances between groups.
-Statistical significance was determined using a α = 0.05.

-### Effect Size
-To evaluate the practical implication of the observed results, mean difference and percent change were calculated.
-Cohen’s d was computed to measure statistical effect size.
-Effect sizes were interpreted according to conventional benchmarks:

-Small effect: d ≈ 0.2

-Medium effect: d ≈ 0.5

-Large effect: d ≈ 0.8

-While statistical difference is unlikely to arise by chance, the practical importance will be further evaluated in the discussion section.

-# Results
+# Analysis
-## Analysis
+## Exploratory Analysis

-This section presents violin and box plots based on the averages of 30 measurements for each platform on two, five and ten second intervals of scrolling.
+This section presents violin and box plots as well as their visual exploration based on the averages of 30 measurements for each platform on 2, 5 and 10 second intervals of scrolling.

 “Raw” plots include all observations, while “clean” plots exclude outliers using the 1.5xIQR rule.
 We found that for some runs on TikTok, the reels were stuck, and the bot script was unable to scroll.
 We assume that these occurences represent the outliers on the lower end, providing a justification to remove them.

-### 2 Second Intervals
+#### 2 second intervals

 ![2_raw](img/g25_energy_compare/measurements_2_violin_box_raw.png)

 ##### Chrome_TikTok